guardian/modern-js-workshop/lessons/babel.md

 If you look in `dist/services/CAPI.js` you'll see references to `regeneratorRuntime` which babel needs to support `async / await` in older browsers.
 As mentioned earlier this requires polyfilling.

 There are plenty of complex ways to load polyfills so that you don't load more than a browser needs (polyfill.io, import while bundling `useBuiltIns`) but for now we'll just load the whole polyfill from a CDN and drop it in.
+At the time of writing we're using the v7 beta 3 version of the [polyfill](https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/7.0.0-beta.3/polyfill.min.js) in line with the babel version we're using.
+(Aside: Everything under babel's [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) moves forward with the same version number thanks to [lerna](https://lernajs.io/))

 ## We're done!
 This is the simplest way to get modern javascript running in most of the environments.

 ## Caveats
 Babel plugins can potentially turn *anything* to JS.
 And there are a lot of plugins that do.
 While it may be tempting to bring some into your project it's probably best to stick to `env` and the `stage-4` code for Guardian projects.
 Ultimately you want any JS developer to be able to touch your codebase, and the further you get away from standards javascript the harder it will be for most people to touch!

+# Extensions
+[Maybe we could add how to build a very simple plugin in if we feel like we're targeting people who are largely familiar with babel?]

 # References
 - [Babel ES2015](https://babeljs.io/learn-es2015/) - docs on the transforms for the ES2015 spec (slightly outdated but a good guide)